 If you’re looking for more of a challenge, try the Yapashi Pueblo Trail.
 This is a strenuous hike that is tricky to follow due to fires and flooding in the past.
 Many of the signs and markers along this trail are missing, so bring along your best navigation tools and skills!
 This hike takes nearly all day for most outdoorsmen, so come prepared.

 After your exciting day of exploring New Mexico, you’ll want to relax in some comfortable, peaceful accommodations.
 Come stay with us at the Bottger Mansion of Old Town, a historic bed and breakfast in the wonderful city of Albuquerque, NM.
 We provide lovely rooms, outstanding amenities, and friendly hospitality, along with a warm, delicious breakfast served first thing in the morning that will help you start your day off right.
-Explore the many attractions of Albuquerque or simply soak up the peace and quiet of our cozy inn and all its excellent qualities.
-Our beautiful haven of New Mexico is waiting for you, so check our availability and book your stay today!
+Explore the many attractions of Albuquerque or simply soak up the peace and quiet of our cozy inn.
+Our beautiful haven in New Mexico is waiting for you, so check our availability and book your stay today!

 Photo Credit: Jacqueline Cooper/Getty Images